Gear list for mountaineering trips

 FOOD

-• We will discuss catering options at the time of booking.
-No matter how we work it you will need to have enough room in your pack for carrying food.
+• If the trip is catered by us you will need to have enough room in your pack for carrying food.

 GROUP GEAR